INTRODUCTION

 Where does St Andrew's Day come from?

 Historians to this day haven't found out where St Andrew’s Eve exactly came from.
 The global extent of the custom proves its ancient origin.
-It is believed that it comes from ancient Greece.
+It is believed that it comes from ancient

 What is „St Andrew's Eve”?